 The free to feed cooking school is fast becoming a prized Melbourne Institution and was recently awarded the “Best Cooking School in Melbourne” by Timeout.
 At each free to feed cooking experience or class you'll learn how to cook authentic, traditional dishes from your chef’s home country.
 You also get to hear their incredible stories as they relate their journeys and rich cultures to you.

 free to feed gives employment opportunities and training to asylum seekers and refugees.
 We help them develop the skills, confidence, and knowledge to take into future ventures.

-Before fleeing their homes, free to feed cooking instructors played important roles as cooks, chefs, restaurant owners and/or as feeders of their families and communities.
+Before fleeing their homes, free to feed chefs played important roles as cooks, chefs, restaurant owners, feeding their families and communities.

-The free to feed program provides individualised training and mentoring from industry professionals culminating in a unique employment opportunity: delivering cooking classes at the free to feed pop-up cooking school.
+The free to feed program provides individualised training and mentoring from industry professionals culminating in a unique employment opportunity: delivering cooking experiences and classes around Melbourne.

-For most of our instructors, free to feed will be their very first job in Australia!
+For most of our instructors, free to feed is their first job in Australia!

-By hosting free to feed in your home or business or coming along to our events, you're helping refugees and asylum seekers receive training, support, a wage and opportunities to share their skills in meaningful ways.
+By hosting a free to feed experience, or by coming to a class, you're helping refugees and asylum, and allowing them to share their skills in meaningful ways.

-This is a great opportunity for you to meet with refugees and asylum seekers and share stories, whilst learning how to cook authentic, delicious cuisines from around the world!
+We offer opportunities for you to meet with refugees and asylum seekers, share stories, whilst learning how to cook authentic, delicious cuisines from around the world!

-We believe that sharing a kitchen is a strong and genuine gesture of welcome and acceptance, an intimate space in which the simplest and most meaningful cultural exchanges can occur
+Sharing a kitchen is welcoming gesture of acceptance.
+It’s an intimate space where the simplest and most meaningful cultural exchanges can occur.

-We believe in community and we hope that our programs will foster genuine connections between everyday Australians and new arrivals.
+We believe in community and we hope that what we offer will foster genuine connections between everyday Australians and our new arrivals.